Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 Yes, that was cleaning it up.

-They're giving me the high sign here, but uh you you did use uh something about childless Miller since you brought up Mr. Miller's name and you mentioned uh childless and you made some uh some implications, but the fact is that he and his wife apparently do not have children because she had a hysterectomy more than two decades ago.
+But the fact is that he and his wife apparently did not have children because she had a hysterectomy more than two decades ago.

 Did you regret bringing that up at all?

-And so out came the campaign pushing her into one of the newspapers, etc.
+And so out came the campaign, pushing her into one of the newspapers, etc.

-We raised those issues because time and time again he's voted to hurt children.
+We raised those issues because time and time again, he's voted to hurt children.

-Uh he's voted against Lacey and Connors Law.
+He's voted against Lacey and Connor's law.

 I wouldn't be voting to her children.